graphopedia-xyz/graphopedia/slopegraph/index.md

 ---
-is a type of [line graph](/line-graph) for multiple categories that are ranked, usually over time or at equal intervals .
-Slopegraphs are a way of showing change along two axes by means of a connecting line and comparing those changes across multiple categories.
+is a type of [line graph](/line-graph) for multiple categories that are ranked, usually over time or at equal intervals.
+Slopegraphs visualize change in rank along two axes using a connecting line and comparing those changes across multiple categories.

 <!--more-->
-Slopegraphs were introduced by Edward Tufte in his book *The Visual Display of Quantitative Information* (1983), calling is a "table-graphic" that organizes data both vertically and horizontally. [^tufte]
+Edward Tufte introduced Slopegraphs in his book *The Visual Display of Quantitative Information* (1983), calling it a "table-graphic" that organizes data both vertically and horizontally. [^tufte]

 A list of categories appears vertically followed with categories ranked based on the initial data point.

 Slopegraphs compare changes, usually over time or at equal intervals.
-A two-point line slope is displayed for each category.
-Multiple slopes can be presented per category.
-Next the categories are reordered in the list on the right based on their rank.
-The numeric values for each interval is marked as number.
-The numbers are positioned along the Y axis but the axis itself may or may not be shown.
+At least one two-point line slope appears in each category in the graph.
+Multiple slope lines per category are also possible.
+At each interval, categories appear in the order of their current rank.
+Their numeric values show up along the Y-axis although the axis itself does not necessarily appear.

-Slopegraphs are a laconic way of showing a lot of data: the hierarchy of the categories, the specific number values associated with each, the change of each category over time, how that change compares to changes of other categories, any abnormal patterns.
+Slopegraphs are a concise way of showing a lot of layers of data.
+The category hierarchy, specific number values, change of category rank over time, change compared to changes of other categories, and the overall pattern of change can all comprise the information layers of a slopegraph.

-Slopegraphs are similar to [bump charts](bump-chart) and bump charts can be considered a type of slopegraph.
-Both display categories in a ranked order.
-The difference is that in a bump chart numeric values are not positioned on the Y axis but only the rank is reflected.
+Slopegraphs are similar to [bump charts](/bump-chart) that itself be considered a type of slopegraph.
+Both display ranked categories.
+The difference is that in a bump chart, numeric values do not appear on the Y-axis with only the rank reflected.

-Slopegraphs can be used as [small multiples](/small-multiples), even without the axes such that only the slope angle is compared. [^tufte2]
+Slopegraphs are suitable for use as [small multiples](/small-multiples), even without the axes such that the comparison is only between the angles of the slopes. [^tufte2]

-Slopegraph are also similar to [parallel coordinates plot](/parallel-coordinates) but the vertical axes in parallel coordinates each represent a different type of variable that can even have different scales, while the slopegraph vertical axes are all time or interval axes with the same scale.
+Slopegraphs are also similar to [parallel coordinates plots](/parallel-coordinates) except that the vertical axes in parallel coordinates each represent a different type of variable, possibly with a different scale.
+The slopegraph vertical axes are always time or interval axes and with the same scale.

 ## Sources